franchsli/SignSpeak/README.md

 - Use os.scandir() instead of os.listdir() for better performance.
   - **IMPORTANT** Try replacing method by method and test it each time.
-- Use the os.scandir to check if a video or image is a file on top of checking the extension.
+- Use os.scandir to check if a video or image is a file on top of checking the extension.
+- Use os.scandir to check if a path is indeed a directory.
+- **IMPORTANT** the two tasks above need to be implemented slowly while being tested.
 - Check if signs.shape[0] is equal to 10 (VideoHandler)
   to re assign SEQUENCE_LENGTH to that instead of the hardcoded 10, this way that variable will work in bigger or smaller input sizes.